 The RvA is a private organisation.
 In 2010 the Dutch government appointed the RvA as the national accreditation body based on European Regulation 765/2008.
-Since then the RvA has become an independent government agency that answers to the Minister for Economic Affairs.
+Since then the RvA has become an independent government agency that answers to the Minister for Economic Affairs and Climate.
 As an independent organisation and independent government agency the RvA is a non-profit organisation.

 The RvA was founded in 1995 following a multi-party merger involving: